thepixelbest12/thepixelbest12.github.io/README.md

             // Open the YouTube link in a new tab window.open('https://www.youtube.com/channel/UCJaTw3e1tqrff_nTTZmChzQ', '_blank');
         }

+        // Function to update the visitor count function updateVisitorCount() {
+            // Check if the 'visitorCount' key is stored in localStorage if (localStorage.getItem('visitorCount')) {
+                // Get the current visitor count from localStorage and convert it to a number var count = parseInt(localStorage.getItem('visitorCount'));
+                // Increment the count by 1
+                count++;
+                // Update the HTML element to display the new count document.getElementById('visitorCount').textContent = count;
+                // Store the updated count back in localStorage localStorage.setItem('visitorCount', count);
+            } else {
+                // If 'visitorCount' doesn't exist in localStorage, create it with a count of 1 localStorage.setItem('visitorCount', 1);
+                // Display the initial count (1) in the HTML element document.getElementById('visitorCount').textContent = 1;
+            }
+        }

+        // Call the updateVisitorCount function when the page loads to update the count window.onload = updateVisitorCount;

         // Add a click event listener to the Subscribe button document.getElementById('subscribeButton').addEventListener('click', sendMessageAndOpenLink);